 When the sparkling black walls that surrounded the Alarms became a curved brick tunnel, she felt a chill run up her spine.
 The last time she'd been there, Hoggle had been with her and Jareth had been waiting for them.
 This time no crystal rolled down the path to jump up and land in a beggar's out-stretched basket.
 But the basket was still there, along with an old hat, mask and a blanket.

-With a trembling hand Sarah picked up the blanket and shook off the dust.
+With a trembling hand, Sarah picked up the blanket and shook off the dust.
 It was as bright a blue as it had been six years ago.
 When she held it to her nose it still carried an unmistakable fragrance, like the one that had always clung to the Goblin King.
 She breathed deeply once more and shivered as she remembered being held in his arms as they danced.
 That was when she'd first realized he smelled of moonbeams and magic.
 Her fingers tightened on the material and she looped it through the strap of her backpack to take with her.
 Now both she and Toby had something to keep them warm at night.

 If she remembered correctly, what she was looking for was down the next corridor.
 She put the blanket out of her mind and forced herself to go on before fatigue overtook her.
 A few minutes later she reached her destination.
 The wall was still caved in from where she and Hoggle had shoved at it to get away from the cleaners.
 The ladder was still leading upwards for as far as the eye could see.
 Sarah's legs gave out in exhaustion.
 She'd gone as far as she could until Toby was awake enough to climb by himself.
 She laid her sleeping brother on the ground beside her and straightened the blanket she'd had him wrapped in since she woke in a flaming room.
 With a sigh she let Jareth's blanket settle around her shoulders and could almost feel the presence of the last person to wear it, the vibrant, captivating Goblin King.
-As she curled up next to Toby she stopped trying to fight thoughts and emotions that had been bombarding her since landing in the Underground and cried herself to sleep, with her body curved protectively around his.
+As she curled up next to Toby she stopped trying to fight thoughts and emotions that had been bombarding her since landing in the Underground and cried herself to sleep, with her body curved protectively around her little brother's.

 At dawn a large white barn owl landed on the balcony of the King's chamber in the Castle beyond the Goblin City.
 As he morphed into human form Jareth used an extra moment of invisibility to dress, a thing that he hadn't done in his haste when he'd woken in the middle of the night.